OLIMEX/OLIMEXINO-85/SOFTWARE/README.txt

 2. Copy the contents of folder "libaries" to xxx\arduino-x.x.x\libraries.
 It is extremely important to paste only the contents there (do not create new folders in it else libraries would not be found).

-3. The examples are ready to be used via Open->Examples or Open -> File in the Arduino IDE
+3. You can now load the examples via Open->Examples or Open -> File in the Arduino IDE

 Note that each example has a readme file in its folder detailing furhter how to use it and how it works.

-85_firmware folder contains the bootloaders that can be used to flash the board via any compatible AVR programmer in case of electrical failure or bootloader override.
+Folder "Firmware" contains the bootloaders that can be used to flash the board via any compatible AVR programmer in case of electrical failure or bootloader override.